Volume Control Potentiometer Cleaning

 Why is this a problem? ¶

 This is a problem because of how the HDCP standard is designed.
-The HDCP standard is not designed to be backwards compatible.
+HDCP standards are not designed to be backwards compatible.
+If you upgrade to a 4K TV using HDCP 2.X you will need a HDCP 2.X receiver to avoid problems.